MetPX/sarracenia/docs/source/How2Guides/source.rst

 Some sources are inherently remote, and we are unable to interest or affect them.
 One can configure sr_poll to pull in data from external sources, typically web sites.
-The sr_poll command typically runs as a singleton that tracks what is new at a source tree and creates source messages for the pump network to process.
+The sr_poll command typically runs as a singleton that tracks what is new at a source tree and creates source notification messages for the pump network to process.

 External servers, especially web servers often have different ways of posting their product listings, so custom processing of the list is often needed.
 That is why sr_poll